How to Use Coffee Grounds for Plants: UK Expert Guide 2025

 - Mix coffee grounds with compost (1:1 ratio)

-- Spread mixture evenly using broadcast spreader
+- Spread mixture evenly using a broadcast spreader

 - Water thoroughly but gently